w3c/wot-cg/Tutorials/whatiswot/15-Protocol_Level/README.md

-# Video 15: Protocol Level
+# Video 15: IoT Protocols in Thing Description

 ## Table of Contents